roryashfordbentley/belayer/readme.md

 Belayer is a simple CLI tool that allows you to install and manage UI components from a remote GitHub repository.

 ## 🚀 Installation

+> [!IMPORTANT]
+> Belayer is currently in early Alpha.
+It is not currently published to NPM!
+To run locally you must use the `npm link`  command.

 You can use Belayer directly with `npx`: